docker/docs/compose/install/compose-plugin.md

 > **Note**
 >
 >These instructions assume you already have Docker Engine and Docker CLI installed and now want to install the Compose plugin.
-For other scenarios check [this summary](../install/index.md#install-compose).
+For other Linux installation methods see [this summary](#installation-methods).

 >To run Compose as a non-root user, see [Manage Docker as a non-root user](../../engine/install/linux-postinstall.md).

-1. To download and install the Compose plugin, run:
+1. To download and install the Compose CLI plugin, run:

     ```console
     $ DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}